surjit/jpauli.github.io/_carew/posts/2015-04-16-segmentation-fault.md

 The OS will virtualize memory, and will guarantee every task that it can't access memory is doesn't own : the virtualization of memory has allowed process isolations : task A can't access task B's memory anymore, nether can it access the OS own memory.
 And everything is totally transparent to the user-level tasks, thanks to tons of complex OS Kernel code.

 Thus, the OS will have to come on scene for every process memory demand.
-It will then have to be very efficient, not to slow down too much the different programs running, and to achieve this, it will get helped by the hardware : mainly by the CPU and some electronical device around it, like the MMU (Memory Management Unit).
+It will then have to be very efficient - not to slow down too much the different programs running - and to achieve this it will get helped by the hardware : mainly by the CPU and some electronical device around it, like the MMU (Memory Management Unit).
 MMU appeared then in early 70's, with IBM, as separated chips.
 They are now embed directly into our CPU chips, and are mandatory for any modern OS to run.
+In fact, the OS won't have tons of things to do, it will heavilly rely on some hardware specific behaviors that will ease a lot every memory access.

 Here is a little C program showing some memory addresses :